Earth Science Series 2 of 3: Our Dynamic Earth$200

 This is Part 2 of 3 in a full year (24 weeks) Earth Science series, lasting 10 weeks.
 Part 1 begins in September.
 In January, we will begin the final installment of the series which will be another 10 weeks.
 It is not required, but it is highly recommended that you take these classes in order.

-Start Date: Class runs for 10 weeks.
-Students have 12 weeks to complete the course.
-No live classes- do the lesson plans on YOUR schedule.
+Start Date: October 4, 2022.
+Course consists of 10 lessons.
+Students have four weeks after the last lesson is posted to complete the course.
+No live classes — complete the lessons on YOUR schedule.

 In this session, students will be learning about the dynamic nature of this planet we call home- our lithosphere in particular.
 We’ll cover the theory of plate tectonics, continental drift, and sea floor spreading.
 We’ll then move into natural phenomenon such as earthquakes, volcanoes, and mountain building.
 Then, we’ll build upon our knowledge of rocks from session 1 and discuss weathering, soil formation, erosion, and deposition.
 We’ll end this session by going back in time- all the way back to the beginning of the earth 4.6 billion years ago.
 How do we know earth is this old?
 We’ll discuss rock dating and get hands on with it.
 The session will finish with a timeline of earth’s history, as we work our way through the geologic time scale.